wurstscript/WurstScript/manual.md

 ## Name compression

-Smaller names execute faster, so all the names of functions and variables are being compressed to the shortest name possible.
+Smaller names execute faster and take less space, so all names of functions and variables are compressed to the shortest name possible.

 ## Inlining